Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Constraints and prospects in low-energy experiments

 The relation in Eq.~\eqref{eq:mneutrinos2} indicates that the mass of the right-handed neutrino is correlated with the magnitude of the Yukawa coupling, $\widehat M_N \sim {\bf f_R}\,v_R$, where the indices are omitted for simplicity.
 Exploring small couplings would imply light right-handed neutrinos.
 If $m_{4,5,6}\lsim \Lambda_\chi$, the right-handed neutrino fields should be kept as dynamical degrees of freedom in the approach of neutrino-extended SMEFT ($\nu$SMEFT).
 We adopt the framework developed in Refs.~\cite{Dekens:2020ttz, deVries:2022nyh} to study the contributions to the half-life of $\onbb$ decay from right-handed neutrinos with arbitrary mass.\\

-The Feynman diagrams for the contributions to $\onbb$ decay in type-II dominance scenario are shown in panels (a)-(d) of Fig. \ref{fig:feyn-0nbb}.
-We also consider the contributions from right-handed doubly-charged scalar $\delta_R^{--}$ in panels (e) and (f).
-The inverse half-life can be expressed as
+The Feynman diagrams for the contributions to $\onbb$ decay are shown in panels (a)-(d) of Fig. \ref{fig:feyn-0nbb}.
+We also include the contributions from right-handed doubly-charged scalar $\delta_R^{--}$ in panels (e)-(g), while those from $\delta_L^{--}$ are omitted.
+Moreover, contributions arising from mixing between left- and right-handed neutrinos are significantly smaller than those from the right-handed neutrino~\cite{deVries:2022nyh}.\\